 Rural industrial/commercial uses represent a broad land use category.
 The Municipal District has a wide variety of these types of uses.
-Some industrial/commercial uses are related to specific natural resources and as a result their location within the Municipality is pre-determined.
-Other types of rural industrial/commercial uses are not required to locate on a specific site.
-Uses such as farm implement dealers, well service and storage businesses, truck stops and motels prefer to locate in proximity to their customers.
+Some industrial/commercial uses are related to specific natural resources and, as a result, their location within the Municipality is pre-determined due to land use zoning under the Municipality's Land Use Bylaw.
+Other types of rural industrial/commercial uses are not required to be located on a specific site.
+Uses such as farm implement dealers, well service and storage businesses, truck stops, and motels prefer to be located in proximity to their customers.
 The Municipality is also beginning to see the emergence of rural tourism and "ag-tourism" operations as rural communities and farm families diversify and grow.
-Council recognizes the important contribution rural industrial/commercial uses make towards providing employment opportunities for Municipal residents as well as stimulating the growth and development of the entire municipality.
+Council recognizes the important contribution rural industrial/commercial uses make towards providing employment opportunities for municipal residents as well as stimulating the growth and development of the entire Municipality.

-It is the intention of Council to provide objectives and policies which encourage the growth and development of rural industrial/commercial uses throughout the Municipal District, while minimizing conflicts with other land uses.
+It is the intention of Council to provide objectives and policies which encourage the growth and development of rural industrial/commercial uses throughout the Municipal District while minimizing conflicts with other land uses.

 - 1. To encourage opportunities for a variety of industrial/commercial uses. - 2.
 To minimize the loss of productive agricultural land to industrial/commercial uses. - 3.
-To minimize conflicts between industrial/commercial uses and neighboring land uses. - 4.
+To minimize conflicts between industrial/commercial uses and neighbouring land uses. - 4.
 To conserve and protect water resources.

-- 8.1 The Municipal District shall consider a variety of rural industrial/commercial uses provided the impacts associated with a proposed use do not unduly interfere with the residents of the Municipal District, their property, or the environment. - 8.2 In order to determine the impacts of proposed industrial/commercial uses the Municipal District may request comments from those Provincial and local agencies which may provide information on such matters. - 8.3 Where practical, rural industrial/commercial uses shall be directed to non-productive agricultural land.
-This policy shall be given a priority consideration when reviewing applications for subdivision or development of land, or applications for land reclassification under the Land Use Bylaw. - 8.4 Subject to policy 8.3, and based on an assessment of agricultural productivity as outlined under policy 6.2, the Municipal District may consider the subdivision or development of one site from an unsubdivided quarter section for rural industrial/commercial use.
-An unsubdivided quarter section includes those quarter sections where a separate title exists for a public or institutional use. - 8.5 Subject to policy 8.3, and based on an assessment of agricultural productivity as outlined under policy 6.2, multi-lot rural industrial/commercial subdivisions or multiple developments shall require reclassification under the Land Use Bylaw. - 8.6 The Municipal District shall encourage rural industrial/commercial uses, which are not compatible with elements of the urban environment to locate in rural areas of the Municipality.
-These include uses, which have large land requirements and minimal municipal servicing needs.
+- 8.1 The Municipal District shall consider a variety of rural industrial/commercial uses provided the impacts associated with a proposed use do not unduly interfere with the residents of the Municipal District, their property, or the environment. - 8.2 In order to determine the impacts of proposed industrial/commercial uses, the Municipal District may request comments from those provincial and local agencies which may provide information on such matters. - 8.3 Where practical, rural industrial/commercial uses shall be directed to non-productive agricultural land.
+Such a determination may be made by the Municipal District using the Agricultural Region of Alberta Soil Inventory Database (AGRASID) to determine agricultural land capability.
+This policy shall be given priority consideration when reviewing applications for subdivision or development of land, or applications for land reclassification under the Land Use Bylaw. - 8.4 Subject to Policy 8.3, and based on an assessment of agricultural productivity as outlined under Policy 6.2, the Municipal District may consider the subdivision or development of one site from an unsubdivided quarter section for rural industrial/commercial use.
+An unsubdivided quarter section includes those quarter sections where a separate title exists for public or institutional use. - 8.5 Subject to Policy 8.3, and based on an assessment of agricultural productivity as outlined under Policy 6.2, multi-lot rural industrial/commercial subdivisions or multiple developments shall require reclassification under the Land Use Bylaw. - 8.6 The Municipal District shall encourage rural industrial/commercial uses which are not compatible with elements of the urban environment to be located in rural areas of the

+Municipality.
+These include uses which have large land requirements and minimal municipal servicing needs.